microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 ## Prerequisites
 - Azure Health Data Services workspace (deployed in Challenge-01)
-- Postman installed (completed in Challenge-01)
+- Postman installed and registered in AAD (completed in Challenge-01)

 ## Initial Setup